Wzshun/Hypodermic/README.md

 Hypodermic was started with the will to mimic the famous .NET Autofac http://autofac.org/.
 Although its design evolved, both its behavior and its expressiveness tend to remain the same.

 Constructor deduction has been made possible thanks to the work of [Krzysztof Jusiak](http://krzysztof.jusiak.net/) in http://boost-experimental.github.io/di/.

+---
+---

+# Modified
+- without use boost
+- introduce `sigslot::signal`
+- add `xmake` to build, also add an example, and it ignores `Hypodermic.Tests` and `cpack`.
+So, if you want build it with cmake, you should change corresponding `cmakelist.txt`.